magsenche/hanazono/docs/code/docker.md

 `RUN`
 : Executes commands during the image building phase.
 Often used to install dependencies or to build the application.

+??? question "Docker: What does the RUN instruction do in a Dockerfile"
+    It executes commands during the image building phase

 `WORKDIR`
 : Designates the working directory for subsequent commands within the Dockerfile.
 Essentially, it's like using cd in a terminal.

+??? question "Docker: how is WORKDIR used ?"
+    It sets the working directory for subsequent commands

 `COPY`
 : Transfers files or directories from the source on the host to the container's filesystem at the set destination.

+??? question "Docker: What is the purpose of COPY instruction"
+    It transfers files or directories from the host to the container's filesystem

 `VOLUME`
 : Specifies a mount point to facilitate data sharing and persistence between the host and container.

+??? question "Docker: why use VOLUME instruction?"
+    To specify a mount point for sharing and persisting data between the host and container.

 `EXPOSE`
 : Indicates the network ports the container listens to, primarily for documentation purposes.

+??? question "Docker: what does the EXPOSE instruction indicate?"
+    It documents the network ports the container listens on

 `ENV`
 : Sets environment variables which can be used by processes inside the container.

+??? question "Docker: how does ENV instruction benefit a Docker container?"
+     It sets environment variables for processes inside the container

 `ARG`
 : Declares variables that users can pass at build-time, offering more flexibility during image creation.